You’re Doing It Wrong: What to Do When Incidents Escalate in Reverse

 For the engineers and support technicians involved, this feels like a bad game of UNO.
 Just when you think you have the right color or number, some director throws a reverse card then the manager throws a wild and you are left drawing four.

-1. Reverse escalations are much more expensive than forward escalations for two reasons: First, it requires the use of management resources, and second, it involves the most expensive technical resources first, instead of last.
+1. Reverse escalations are much more expensive than forward escalations for two reasons: First, they require the use of management resources, and second, they involve the most expensive technical resources first, instead of last.

 2. It illegitimizes the forward escalation process.
 Reverse escalation doesn’t work without management.
 Every time management engages because of urgency, partnership, or customer service, it undermines the legitimacy and authority of the forward process.